idleberg/node-makensis/README.md

 ## Prerequisites

-Make sure that NSIS is properly installed with `makensis` in your PATH [environmental variable](https://support.microsoft.com/en-us/kb/310519).
+Make sure that NSIS is properly installed with `makensis` in your PATH [environmental variable](http://superuser.com/a/284351/195953).

+On non-Windows platforms, you can install NSIS via your package manager:

 ```sh
 # Debian